Gregg Williams: Involvement in Saints bounty scandal

 Williams was summoned to NFL headquarters after the investigation concluded in mid-February.
 He initially denied any involvement, but recanted and admitted everything in a meeting with NFL Commissioner Roger Goodell.
 He issued a statement apologizing for his role, saying that he had known it was wrong from the start.
 On March 21, 2012, the NFL suspended Williams indefinitely for "conduct detrimental" to the league, effective that day.
 In a statement, the NFL said that its investigation had found that Williams not only administered the bounty program and occasionally contributed some of his own money to the bounty pool, but also lied to league investigators about his role.
 Consequently, the suspension would run until the end of the 2012 season at the earliest.
 When Williams applied for reinstatement, Goodell considered how much Williams cooperated with the NFL in its continuing investigation; Goodell also expected Williams to participate in league efforts to eliminate bounty systems altogether.
-The NFL is still investigating allegations that Williams ran a bounty program in Washington.
+The NFL continued to investigate allegations that Williams ran a bounty program in Washington.

 Williams apologized again after he learned of his punishment, and said he hoped to return to coaching in the future.
 However, Fisher said that neither he nor the Rams knew about the bounty program, and he would have not have hired Williams had he known that Williams might be facing a year's suspension.

 On April 5, documentary filmmaker Sean Pamphilon released audio of a meeting Williams held with his defense before their 2012 divisional playoff game against the San Francisco 49ers.
 In a profanity-laced speech, Williams instructed his defense to target several 49ers players.
 He ordered his men to try to knock out running back Kendall Hunter, even if it meant hitting him out of bounds.
 He specifically directed them to try to tear wide receiver Michael Crabtree's ACL, and to go after wide receiver Kyle Williams specifically because he had a history of concussions.
 Pamphilon, who was doing a documentary on the media's effect on football from Pee-Wee all the way to the NFL, released the audio to Yahoo!
 Sports because he was sickened by what he heard.